pragma-/Plang/README.md

 some Perl scripts I have; notably [PBot](https://github.com/pragma-/pbot), an IRC bot that I've been tinkering with for quite a while.

-I wanted to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines, with full control over how deep functions were allowed to recurse and how many iterations a loop could perform and such things like that.
+I want to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines, with full control over how deeply functions are allowed to recurse and such things like that.

 Plang is in early development stage.
 There will be bugs.
 There will be abrupt design changes.